NetickNetworking/NetickDocumentation/articles/2-starting-session.md

 ```

 > [!Note]
-> Unity has old API back then when UNet was still around and sometimes giving a wrong signature info on `OnPlayerConnected` in your IDE.
-This is harmless and can be ignored.
+> Unity has old APIs from the time when UNet was still around, sometimes providing incorrect signature information for OnPlayerConnected in your IDE.
+This issue is harmless and can be ignored.

 ## Testing